percona/postgresql-docs/docs/pg-tde.md

 * Storage of encryption keys in either a Hashicorp Vault server or a local keyring file (primarily for development purposes).
 * Configurable encryption settings per database: you can choose which tables to encrypt, achieving granular control over data protection.
 * Replication support.
-* Enhanced security through the ability to rotate master keys used for data encryption, reducing the risk of long-term exposure to potential attacks and aiding compliance with security standards like GDPR, HIPAA, and PCI DSS.
+* Enhanced security through the ability to rotate principal keys used for data encryption, reducing the risk of long-term exposure to potential attacks and aiding compliance with security standards like GDPR, HIPAA, and PCI DSS.

 ## Installation